Doug Ford: Trump tariffs

 In January 2025, Ford began to state that he would need a "clear mandate" from voters to respond to the tariffs on Canadian imports to the United States threatened by new President Donald Trump, calling the 2025 Ontario general election.
 Ford was caught on video saying that on the day of the 2024 U.S. presidential election he was "100% happy" that Trump won, until Trump threatened tariffs on Canada.
 During the election campaign, his party promised to invest $10 billion in cash-flow support for Ontario employers, $3 billion in payroll tax and premium relief, $120 million to support approximately 18,000 bars and restaurants, $40 million for a new Trade-Impacted Communities Program, $300 million to expand the Ontario Made Manufacturing Investment Tax Credit, and $600 million for the Invest Ontario Fund.

-Ford also advised newly sworn-in prime minister, Mark Carney, on strategies to mitigate the trade war, and appeared on multiple American news shows.
-Ford later met with Prime Minister Mark Carney to discuss Trump tariffs.
+Ford also advised the newly sworn in prime minister, Mark Carney, on strategies to mitigate the trade war, and appeared on multiple American news shows.
+Ford later met with Prime Minister Carney to discuss Trump tariffs.
+He also signed agreements to reduce inter-provincial trade barriers with other provinces and territories.

-In October 2025, Ford launched an ad compaign in the United States criticizing the tariffs.
-The ad featured a clip of Ronald Reagan from 1987 warning against the economic impact of trade wars.
+In October 2025, Ford launched an ad campaign in the United States criticizing the tariffs.
+The ad featured a clip of former American president Ronald Reagan from 1987 warning against the economic impact of trade wars.

+In August 2026, amid another escalation of the trade war, Trump signed an executive order to rename the Lake Ontario waters bounded by the U.S. to "Lake America", which was rejected by Ford and other Canadian officials.

+Purchase and sale of private jet

+In April 2026, the Toronto Star reported that the Ford government had purchased a $28.9 million Bombardier Challenger 650 private jet, intended to be used for transportation of the premier.
+Previously in 2019, Ford stated that he "refuses to use the premier’s plane" – the province maintains a fleet of two Beechcraft King Air planes for transporting the premier, lieutenant governor and members of cabinet.

+The Challenger jet purchase was subsequently criticized heavily by the opposition and public, with the aircraft being nicknamed the "gravy plane".
+After several days of heavy scrutiny, Ford announced that the government would sell the jet "as quickly as possible".